RasmusKoit/e-sport/rules.md

 ### 4.4.4 Change of players

-Players can be changed at any time if the opposing team and GM have been informed in advance.
+Players can't be changed during the game
-Game can also be paused for 5 minutes for that change to happen.
-Failure to do so will result in game to be continued and the player can join the running game.

 ### 4.4.5 Overtime

-Playing overtime is mandatory.
-Overtime will be played MR3 (max of 6 rounds).
-Teams will keep playing overtime until winner team has been found.
+Players won't play overtime since draws are considered as one of the outcomes

 ### 4.4.6 Bugs and forbidden actions

-### 4.4.6.1 Weapon choice

-Usage of negev is forbidden.

-### 4.4.6.2 Bomb
+### 4.4.6.1 Bomb

 Players are not to plant the bomb in inaccessible locations.

-### 4.4.6.3 Boosting, Sky walking, sharking
+### 4.4.6.2 Boosting, Sky walking, sharking

 Boosting through walls, ceilings or ground, invisible pixels or surfaces, sky walking, map swimming, floating and sharking are all forbidden

 Regular stacking people is allowed.
 Except for cases where textures disappear in walls or ground if a jump is required.

-### 4.4.6.4 Other
+### 4.4.6.3 Other

 The use of bugs is not allowed.
 Should there be a new bug found then GM will decide the punishment if needed.